JC-Gibbs/portfolio-1/README.md

-Some my work completed at Kansas State University
+Some my work completed and what I learned.

 7.11 - Working with HTML5 flex container and grid container.